GrupoGO/VisionApp/README.md

 **For what purposes are you collecting this information?
 Please provide a complete and clear explanation of all planned uses of this data.**
 _The user who grants our app permissions to collect this data, does so by linking his VisionApp account with the application account, to:_

-\n_a) That you are shown alerts in our app when the distance you are using the terminal is too short (less than 30 cm)_ _b) Collect the usage data of out app in the user's VisionApp account_
+_a) That you are shown alerts in our app when the distance you are using the terminal is too short (less than 30 cm)_

+_b) Collect the usage data of out app in the user's VisionApp account_

 **Will the data be shared with any third parties?
 Where will this information be stored?**